 Langbein has served as a consultant and expert witness in pension and trust litigation, and he has appeared in a series of training videos for bank trust officers on aspects of trust and fiduciary practice.
 He has also testified in Congressional hearings on issues of policy facing the private pension system.

 Legal history; civil and criminal justice.
 Langbein has written a series of articles and books on the history of Anglo-American criminal procedure, as well as books and articles contrasting modern Anglo-American civil and criminal procedure with Continental practice.
 In 2009 he published a textbook, History of the Common Law: The Development of Anglo-American Legal Institutions with R. Lerner & B. Smith (Aspen 2009).
 Langbein's book, The Origins of Adversary Criminal Trial (Oxford U.P.
 2003), which traces the history of the Anglo-American adversary system of criminal justice, received the Coif Biennial Book Award (2006) as the outstanding American book on law for the period 2003-04.
-His book on the history of the law of torture, first published in 1977, was recently republished: Torture and the Law of Proof: Europe and England in the Ancient Regime (Chicago U.P.
+His book on the history of the law of torture, first published in 1977, was republished with a new preface in 2006: Torture and the Law of Proof: Europe and England in the Ancient Regime (Chicago U.P.
 2006).
 In 2000 the American Society for Legal History awarded him the Sutherland Prize for his "pioneering work."
-In 2009 he published History of the Common Law: The Development of Anglo-American Legal Institutions (with R. Lerner & B. Smith), a textbook on the history of the legal system.
+His historical account of the disappearance of civil trial in the United States appears in 122 Yale L.J.
+522 (2012).

 Memberships.
 Langbein's memberships include the American Academy of Arts and Sciences, the British Academy, the International Academy of Comparative Law, the International Association of Procedure Law, the American College of Trust and Estate Counsel, and the International Academy of Estate and Trust Law.
-He is a member of numerous international scholarly bodies in the fields of legal history and comparative law.
 He is admitted to the bar in Florida and the District of Columbia, and as a barrister of the Inner Temple in England.

 Education.
 After completing an undergraduate degree in economics at Columbia University in 1964, Langbein studied law and legal history for seven years in England, Germany, and the United States.
 He graduated magna cum laude from the Harvard Law School, where he was an articles editor of the Harvard Law Review.
 He received his degree in English law with first class honours from Cambridge University (Trinity Hall).
 He earned his Ph.D. from Cambridge in 1971.
 His Ph.D. thesis won the Yorke Prize (1973); published as Prosecuting Crime in the Renaissance: England, Germany, France (Harvard U.P.
 1974), the book has been recurrently cited in opinions of the U.S. Supreme Court.